MKrupauskas/ptbuilding/src/pages/index.md

     title: PTBuilding
     section_id: hero
     image: images/5.jpg
-    content: |
+    content: >
       We are the leaders in small and medium-sized construction projects.
+A qualified team of true experts that are here to help you in your next construction project.
     actions:
       - type: action
         label: Get Started